Brandin Cooks: 2018 season

 On April 3, 2018, the Patriots traded Cooks and a fourth-round draft pick to the Rams for a first-round pick (used on Isaiah Wynn) and a sixth-round pick.
 On July 17, Cooks signed a five-year, $81 million extension with the Rams with $50.5 million guaranteed.

 In Week 2 against the Cardinals, Cooks had seven receptions for a season-high 159 yards in the 34–0 shutout victory.
 Two weeks later against the Minnesota Vikings, Cooks had seven receptions for 116 yards and a touchdown along with a 10-yard rush in the 38–31 victory.
 In Week 9, Cooks was set to face off against his former team in the Saints.
 Following his trade to the Rams, Saints' starting receiver Michael Thomas instigated an online feud with Cooks out of anger for his departure from New Orleans.
 Cooks caught six receptions for 114 yards and a touchdown during the 45–35 road loss as Thomas in an effort to taunt Cooks and the Rams; would re enact Joe Horn's cellphone celebration upon scoring his final touchdown of the game to secure the Saints the lead.
 In the next game against the Seattle Seahawks, he had another great outing, catching ten passes for 100 yards and rushing for a nine-yard touchdown during the 36–31 victory.
 The following week against the Kansas City Chiefs, Cooks caught eight passes for 107 yards in the narrow 54–51 victory.
 In one of the highest-scoring back-and-forth games in NFL history, he helped convert a key first down on a 22-yard reception on the drive that put the Rams up for good.
-After a Week 12 bye, the Rams went on the road to face the Lions.
+Following a Week 12 bye, the Rams went on the road to face the Lions.
 During the 30–16 road victory, Cooks eclipsed 1,000 receiving yards on the season.
 In the process, he became the first player in NFL history with 1,000 receiving yards in three consecutive seasons with three different teams.